Chapter 19 BWV 170 Vergnügte Ruh, beliebte Seelenlust

 The suspensions, dissonances and chromaticisms of the ritornello give it a bleak but almost modern quality and, unlike in the first aria, the voice enters with its own stretching, pleading, aspiring melody.
 The singer aligns himself to God whilst conveying a sense of pity for the perverted who continue to offend Him.
 The aria might have continued in this way as, indeed, many of them do, but at the mention of ‘trembling′ and the innumerable agonies felt when sinners find their satisfactions in vengeance and odium, the movement takes on a different character.
 Long melismas on the mention of these transgression are supported by contrary scales on the organ (bars 20-21) all of which culminate in a burst of organ filigree (bars 25-6), which feels almost triumphant, perhaps an indication of the victory of faith over felony.

-The second half of the aria begins (bar 27) by imploring God as to His reactions to those who ignore and distain His stern judgements.
-The deriding of His word is represented again by the flowing melismas and organ scales, providing the aria with a nice sense of overall balance.
+The second half of the aria begins (bar 27) by supporting God’s reactions to those who ignore and disdain His stern judgements.
+The deriding of His word by the guilty is represented again by the flowing melismas and organ scales, providing the aria with a nice sense of overall balance.
 But the following organ passages (bars 42-3) now have a predominantly downward direction, perhaps symbolising the movement of the guilty descending to hell itself.

 The movement ends by stressing compassion rather than vengeance.
-The pause (bar 55), followed by the repetition of the last line declaring pity for the perverse ones, remains in our minds after which the grinding ritornello returns, in full, to close.
+The pause (bar 55), followed by the repetition of the last line declaring pity for the perverse ones, makes a strong point after which the grinding ritornello returns, in full, to close.

 The second recitative, unlike the first, is accompanied by sustained string chords, replicating the process Bach had employed just a fortnight before in C 39.
 There are two obvious moments of word painting: one is the fleeing heart and the other the God whose name is Love.
 Otherwise it is a rejection of the world of sin, allied to a statement of desire to reside with the Lord.
 Is it an anachronistic twenty-first century viewpoint to detect a degree of mealy-mouthed obsequiousness in this stanza?
 Certainly the mood seems calmer and less angry than in the previous recitative.